Skip to main content

 Amy Bintliff

-When she is not teaching or researching, Amy enjoys time swimming with her family, reading mystery novels, and caring for her rescued dog and cat.
+When she is not teaching or researching, she enjoys swimming with her family, reading mystery novels, and caring for her rescued dog and cat.